the permian basin

 "Our story in the Permian is a product of hard, smart work and disciplined investment decisions combined with efficient, competitive performance.
 We’re proud of our position in the Permian, as well as the role we play in supporting the region’s energy resurgence."

 Chevron is one of the largest producers of oil and natural gas in the Permian.
 Our holdings total approximately 2.2 million net acres.
-Approximately 80 percent have either low or no royalty payments.
+Approximately 75 percent have either low or no royalty payments.
 That gives us a strong competitive advantage.
 In 2019, production in the Permian increased 44 percent over 2018.
 From 2015 to 2018, development and production costs decreased by approximately 40 percent, and well performance continues to improve.
 The Permian Basin is forecasted to reach one million barrels of oil-equivalent production per day in 2025.
 Chevron’s acquisition of Nobel Energy in October 2020 strengthened its premier position.

 net acres in the Permian Basin